syedbayzid82849/DevForum_client_site/README.md

-# Pawfect Forum - Client
+# DevForum Forum - Client

-**Pawfect** is a full-featured MERN Stack Forum application that allows users to post, vote, comment, share, and collaborate in a structured discussion platform.
+**DevForum** is a full-featured MERN Stack Forum application that allows users to post, vote, comment, share, and collaborate in a structured discussion platform.
 This is the client-side (frontend) repository of the project, built using **React**, **Tailwind CSS**, and other modern tools.

 ## 🌐 Live Website